 Tips: How Do You Become Twitch Partner Faster

-There is no golden rule on how to become a Twitch Partner easily but there are things you can do that will help accelerate the progress.
+There is no golden rule on how to get partnered on Twitch easily but there are things you can do that will help accelerate the progress.

 - Devise a content strategy unique to you.
 Pick a few games that you enjoy playing or are good at, and feel comfortable discussing them on stream with your audience.
 This way you will bring more value through the screen and not just mere entertainment.